 Did you take the world’s oldest personality quiz to determine which of the Five Elements in Chinese medicine you might be?
-If you haven’t, I encourage you to head over to this article to take the quiz, and circle back for more on the Metal Type – the detail oriented, disciplined, organized, and discerning type with a gift for creating something out of nothing.
+If you haven’t, I encourage you to head over to this interactive quiz to learn which of the elements you are, and circle back for more on the Metal Type – the detail oriented, disciplined, organized, and discerning type with a gift for creating something out of nothing.

 The medicine of the Metal Element is reflected in the season and metaphors of autumn and the inner refinement that’s happening under the surface, as everything prepares for the colder temps, darker days and the winter ahead.
 It is here that we bring closure to the current growing cycle and how the trees releasing and letting go of their leaves invites us the opportunity to reflect on where we currently find ourselves - what we wish to release so that we may be ready for where we want to go.